confluentinc/tutorials/reordering-streams/kstreams/README.md

 ```
 ## Important Notes

-You've seen in this tutorial how to re-order events in the stream by timestamps on the event object.
-But you're not limited to timestamps only, you could use the same approach to order events in the stream by any attribute on the event.
+You've seen in this tutorial how to reorder events in the stream by timestamps on the event object, but you're not limited to timestamps only -- you could use the same approach to order events in the stream by any attribute on the event.
 There are a couple of points you need to keep in mind when doing so:

 1. It's essential to have a way to restore the incoming key, you don't want to lose the original key-partition mapping.
-2. This re-ordering strategy only applies to a single partition, not across multiple partitions.
+2. This reordering strategy only applies to a single partition, not across multiple partitions.
 3. Since an event stream is infinite, re-ordering can only be applied to distinct windows of time, and you'll balance the trade-off of large windows and iterating over the entire contents of a state store.